Cole-Monnahan-NOAA/adnuts/README.md

 mcmc <- sample_snuts(obj)
 ```

-A brief [demonstration file](https://github.com/Cole-Monnahan-NOAA/adnuts/blob/dev/inst/demo_SNUTS.R) is the best place to help get you started, and there is also a user guide: `vignette('adnuts')` for more detailed information.
+A brief [demonstration file](https://github.com/Cole-Monnahan-NOAA/adnuts/blob/dev/inst/demo_SNUTS.R) is the best place to help get you started, and there is also a user guide: see `vignette('adnuts')` for more detailed information.

 ## ADMB Installation and Usage